nf-core/website/markdown/developers/graphic_design.md

 ## Workflow Schematics

+It is often useful to have simplified diagrams that outline the main functionality and steps of a pipeline.
+This helps new users get an overview of a workflow when visiting a pipeline webpage or repository for the first time.

 ### Examples

-It is often useful to have simplified diagrams that outline the main functionality and steps of a pipeline.
-We include here examples of different types from other pipelines that can be re-used and modified for your own.
+See below for some examples of nf-core workflow schematics that can be re-used and modified for your own pipeline.

-Original files can be seen on the respective pipeline GitHub repositories, which can be accessed via the corresponding links.
+Click the schematic image to see the original.

 | Workflow Example   | nf-core Pipeline | License/Publication |
 |:------------------:|------------------|---------|